bitromortac/lndmanage/README.md

 Control tool for lightning network daemon ([`lnd`](https://github.com/lightningnetwork/lnd)) node operators, optimized for remote control.

-**DISCLAIMER: This is BETA software, so please be careful (there are --dry run flags).
+**DISCLAIMER: This is BETA software, so please be careful (All actions are executed as a dry run unless you call lndmanage with the --reckless flag though).
 No warranty is given.**

 Current feature list (use --help flags for subcommands):